 We recognise that staff have rights as employees to work in a supportive, safe and harassment-free environment and that staff have individual and collective responsibility to value and respect each other's contributions.
 We aim to be an equitable employer and we will promote an environment where standards of conduct are of the highest level and to ensure that no one is harassed, bullied or victimised.
+A Staff Code of Conduct is in place.

-Equalities policy and practice will be covered in staff induction and revisited every September with all staff.
+Equalities policy and practice will be covered in staff induction and revisited every summer with all staff.

-We will use information from staff questionnaires, application forms and induction procedures to monitor and compare the recruitment, promotion and training opportunities of persons who share a relevant protected characteristic and persons who do not and use this to encourage diversity, eliminate unfair treatment and discrimination and inform development of a workforce that reflects all levels of the resident community of Kirklees.
-On employment the school seeks information to monitor the number of staff it has who count as disabled under the DDA 2005.
+We will use information from staff questionnaires, application forms, induction procedures and leaver questionnaires to monitor and compare the recruitment, promotion and training opportunities of persons who share a relevant protected characteristic and persons who do not and use this to encourage diversity, eliminate unfair treatment and discrimination and inform development of a workforce that reflects all levels of the resident community of Kirklees.
+The school seeks information to monitor the number of staff it has who count as disabled under the DDA 2005.
 Information about disabilities and additional needs of staff is sought on induction, and via the school workforce census information.
 We ask all staff to identify any barriers that affect them and their views on how we can plan to overcome them, through use of an annual Equalities questionnaire.